2023 CAFA Women's Futsal Championship

 The 2023 CAFA Women's Futsal Championship was the second edition of CAFA Women's Futsal Championship, the annual international futsal championship organized by CAFA for the women's national futsal teams of Central Asia. the tournament was hosted in Tashkent, Uzbekistan.

-Iran were the defending champion having won the 2022 inaugural edition, and they successfully defended their title finishing unbeaten, after beating hosts Uzbekistan in an exciting final day.
+Iran were the defending champion having won the 2022 inaugural edition. and they successfully defended their title finishing unbeaten, after beating hosts Uzbekistan in an exciting final day.

+participation

-Participating nations
+Participating teams

 A total of 4 (out of 6) CAFA member national teams entered the tournament.